Economy of Kerala: Information technology

 Kerala has focused more attention towards growth of Information Technology sector with formation of Technopark, Thiruvananthapuram which is one of the largest IT employer in Kerala.
 It was the first technology park in India and with the inauguration of the Thejaswini complex on 22 February 2007, Technopark became the largest IT Park in India.
-Software giants like Infosys, Oracle, Tata Consultancy Services, Capgemini, HCL, UST Global, NeST and Suntec have offices in the state.
+Software giants like Infosys, Oracle, Tata Consultancy Services, Capgemini, HCL, UST Global, NeST, QBurst, and Suntec have offices in the state.
 The state has a second major IT hub, the Infopark centred in Kochi with "spokes"(it acts as the "hub") in Thrissur and Cherthala, Alappuzha.
 As of 2014, Infopark generates one-third of total IT Revenues of the state with key offices of IT majors like Tata Consultancy Services, Cognizant, Wipro, UST Global, IBS Software Services etc. and Multinational corporations like IBM, KPMG, Ernst & Young, EXL Service, Etisalat DB Telecom, Nielsen Audio, Xerox ACS, Tata ELXSI etc. Kochi also has another major project SmartCity under construction, built in partnership with Dubai Government.
 A third major IT Hub is under construction centred around Kozhikode known as Cyberpark.
 Kerala is the first Indian state to make Internet access a basic right.
 As of 2019, Kerala's Internet penetration rate is the second-highest in India, only behind Delhi.